iKiGAiEngine/AiPM/replit.md

 # Overview

-This is AiPM - An AI Project Manager for construction materials procurement.
+This is a full-stack construction materials procurement application that replicates the core functionality of Field Materials.
 The system provides AI-driven procurement management for construction projects, including field requisitions linked to awarded contract estimates, vendor management, RFQ processing, purchase order management, delivery tracking, and invoice processing with three-way matching capabilities.
 The application is designed as a multi-tenant platform supporting organizations with role-based access control.

 ## Recent Updates (August 13, 2025)
 - **Enhanced PO Creation Workflow**: Implemented advanced purchase order creation with project material integration